siusin/devtools-protocol/README.md

 This repository is for resources and discussion around aligning the developer tools protocol used by various browsers, JavaScript engines and debugging tools.

+**⚠️ This repository is archived and no longer maintained.**

+For the latest updates, ongoing development, and discussions, please visit the [w3c/webdriver-bidi](https://github.com/w3c/webdriver-bidi/) repository.

 ## Goals

 - Help empower web developers to build great applications by supporting an ecosystem of diagnostics tools which work well across a variety of targets.